HomeBlog

 How to Track Mileage for Work: Recap

-It's easy to conclude that the time-tracking app method is much easier and more accurate, but we'll explain why that's so a bit later.
+It’s easy to conclude that the mobile app method is much easier and more accurate, but we’ll explain why that is a bit later.

-Besides choosing one of these two methods, you also have to make up your mind about the options for deducting driving expenses for work.
+Besides choosing one of these two methods, you also have to decide about the options for deducting driving expenses for work.
 You can pick between:

 • The actual expense option